Ali-Elbana/Modern-Cpp-Notes/README.md

 ## License:

 This project is licensed under the GNU GPLv3 License.
-Feel free to use, modify, and distribute the STL notes, following the terms of the license.
+Feel free to use, modify, and distribute the Modern C++ notes, following the terms of the license.

 ## Contact Information:

-If you have any questions, suggestions, or feedback regarding these STL notes, please feel free to contact me at **alitheboss922@gmail.com** with subject [STL Notes].
+If you have any questions, suggestions, or feedback regarding these STL notes, please feel free to contact me at **alitheboss922@gmail.com** with subject [Modern C++ Notes].

 ## Acknowledgments:

-I would like to express my gratitude to the contributors and supporters who would help in creating and improving these STL notes.
+I would like to express my gratitude to the contributors and supporters who would help in creating and improving these Modern C++ notes.
 Your contributions are greatly appreciated.